Skip to main content

 Fund accounting built into the same system

 Restricted fund tracking solves the immediate coordination problem.
-GrantPipe goes further: FASB ASC 958-compliant double-entry fund accounting is included in the same platform, not a separate tool to integrate.
+GrantPipe goes further: the Audit-Ready plan ships FASB ASC 958-compliant double-entry fund accounting in the same platform - no separate tool to integrate.
 Every donation and expense auto-posts to the general ledger, the chart of accounts reflects nonprofit fund structure from the start, and FASB financial statements are available without exporting data elsewhere.
-Finance teams get a deeper close-and-reporting workflow inside the same operating system development and program teams already use.
+Finance teams get a deeper close-and-reporting workflow inside the same system that development and program teams already use.

 Source: GAO-24-106173